Rallying: Cross-country rallies

 Also commonly known by its types rally-raid or baja; cross-country rallies take place mostly off-road using similar competitive elements to road and special stage rallying competitions.
 When off-road, waypoints and markers are set using GPS systems, although competitors cannot use GPS for navigation.
 Crews must choose how best to cross the terrain to the next waypoint whilst respecting the navigational instructions provided in the roadbook.
 The challenge is mostly navigational and endurance.
 The World Rally-Raid Championship was inaugurated in 2022, including the annual Dakar Rally in its calendar, with joint sanctioning by the FIA and FIM.

-Cross-Country Rally: Competition with a total distance between 1200 and 3000 km.
+Cross-Country Rally: [A] sporting event, the itinerary of which covers the territory of one or more countries.
+There are three types of Cross-Country Rallies: Marathon Rally-Raid, Rally-Raid and Baja.

-Baja Cross-Country Rally: Cross-Country Rally which must be run over one day (max: 600 km) or two days (max: 1000 km).
-A Super Special Stage may be run on an extra day.
+Rally-Raid: Cross-Country Rally that must last no more than seven days (including administrative checks and scrutineering) with five days of competition and a total distance for the Selective Sections of at least 1,200 km.

-Marathon Cross-Country Rally: Cross-Country Rally with a total distance of at least 5000 km.
+Marathon Rally-Raid: Cross-Country Rally with minimum total distance for the Selective Sections of 2,500 km.